zeus-volkov-systems/messageapi/README.md

 **0.9.10** (Pre-Release)

 MessageAPI uses [Semantic Versioning 2.0.0](https://semver.org/) as its versioning strategy.
-The first official version will be released upon the implementation of the C native API.
-Subsequent minor versions will release the fortran, python, IDL, and R APIs.
+The first official version will be released upon the implementation of the C native API and validation of the Java core.
+Subsequent minor versions will release the Fortran, Python, R, and IDL APIs, and Bash CLI.

 ## API Docs

 Use of this package is described throughout this README through design discussions and examples.
-Once familiar with the general use case of the package, more complete [API Docs](./dist/docs/api/index.html) can be referenced.
+Once familiar with the general use case of the package, more complete [API Docs](./dist/docs/api/messageapi_docs.tar) can be downloaded and referenced (open index.html after extracting the tar).

 ## Overview